 To define a request attribute based on web request data:

-Go to Settings > Server-side monitoring > Request attributes.
+In the Dynatrace menu, go to Settings > Server-side monitoring > Request attributes.

 Click the Create new request attribute button.